expo/expo/docs/pages/versions/unversioned/sdk/audio.md

     -   `playsInSilentModeIOS` : a boolean selecting if your experience's audio should play in silent mode on iOS.
 This value defaults to `false`.
     -   `allowsRecordingIOS` : a boolean selecting if recording is enabled on iOS.
 This value defaults to `false`.
 NOTE: when this flag is set to `true`, playback may be routed to the phone receiver instead of to the speaker.
+    -   `staysActiveInBackground` : a boolean selecting if the audio session (playback or recording) should stay active even when the app goes into background.
+This value defaults to `false`.
+NOTE: For this option to work properly in standalone iOS apps you'll need to add a `UIBackgroundMode` to your app configuration (see [information below](#playing-or-recording-audio-in-background-ios)).
     -   `interruptionModeIOS` : an enum selecting how your experience's audio should interact with the audio from other apps on iOS:
         -   `INTERRUPTION_MODE_IOS_MIX_WITH_OTHERS` : This is the default option.
 If this option is set, your experience's audio is mixed with audio playing in background apps.
         -   `INTERRUPTION_MODE_IOS_DO_NOT_MIX` : If this option is set, your experience's audio interrupts audio from other apps.